New publications

-Family conflicts affect the future adult life of the child
+Family conflicts affect a child's future adult life

 All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.